-Each school site publishes their own parent newsletter that gives regular updates on all events and issues at school.
-We also have links to each of our schools on our communication platform Parent Square.
+Each school site publishes their own parent newsletter or videos that gives regular updates on all events and issues at school.
+We also have links to each of our schools through the Bright Star Schools website, www.brightstarschools.org/VAES or through ParentSquare.

 Because we consider ourselves a community and family partner, we will keep parents advised of their child's academic progress toward promotion on a consistent basis.
 Parents will receive both verbal and written communication concerning the progress of their child.
-Parents will also receive Report Cards at the end of each quarter that will contain anecdotal data for each class, in addition to the student's grades.
+Progress reports must be signed and returned with the students by the due date listed.
+Parents will also receive Report Cards at the end of each trimester that will contain anecdotal data for each class, in addition to the student's grades.